ContentUpgrad/dl_content/README.md

 As you can see there are two main folders when you log in:

 1. **datasets:** This is where all the datasets you will need to run the notebooks are kept.
 (There are some additional files as well you can ignore them).
-So in the virtual machine you have logged into the path to this folder will be `/home/datasets`
+So in the virtual machine you have logged into the path to this folder will be `/home/datasets`.
+Note that `/home/datasets` is a **read only** directory.

 2. **dl_content:** This is where all the code files are kept.
 You will need to refer to the directory `Upgrad DL` within `dl_content`.